 Please note that Columbia may not currently have an e-resource subscription that includes the full text of your journal of interest.
 More and more Chinese journals are being made available electronically in the Greater China Area, and the library may not have acquired a given journal yet; it is hoped the library will have more full-text e-resources in future.

-The library keeps recent issues of print journals in Starr Library.
-Older issues of print journals are sent to off-site, but articles from off-site print journals can be requested online from their Clio records; the full text of your requested item will be made available for you to download.
+The library keeps most recent issues of print journals in Starr Library.
+Older issues of print journals are sent to off-site, but articles from off-site print journals can be requested online from their Clio records; the full text of your requested item will be made available digitally for you to download.

 English/Western-language Journal Articles